-Sara Sutton Fell the CEO of FlexJobs.com allowed me a sneak peak inside her database of work-at-home jobs and flex-work related services.
+Sara Sutton Fell, the CEO of FlexJobs.com, allowed me a sneak peak inside her work at home job database and flex-work related services.
 I’m always on the lookout for great work-at-home job related resources, so I was particularly interested in seeing what FlexJobs had to offer.
 What I found is that it offers quite a bit.
-Not only can you search for work-at-home or other flexible work options, but the site allows you to personalize your services so that you get updates on new jobs that fit your interests, and the ability to have multiple resume profiles.
-From within the FlexJob dashboard you can save or apply to a job and even send it to a friend.
+Not only can you search for work-at-home jobs or other flexible work options, but the site allows you to personalize your services so that you get updates on new jobs that fit your interests, and the ability to have multiple resume profiles.
+From within the FlexJob dashboard you can save or apply to a job, and even send it to a friend.

 Overview of FlexJobs Jobs

 FlexJobs.com offers screened jobs in 55 categories including accounting, call center/customer service, education, marketing, research, and transcription.
 It also offers various search options including by job type, company name, and location.
 Plus there are checklists, articles, and other tools to help you improve your resume and job search.

 Not only do you get job announcements, but also, you’ll learn about the job including employer information and accolades.